thmarq/Dev-tinder-ui/README.md

     - Make the email dynamic by passing more params to the run function

-# Scheduling cron jobs in NodeJS
-    - Installing node-cron
-    - Learning about cron expressions syntax - crontab.guru
-    - Schedule a job
-    - date-fns
-    - Find all the unique  email Id who have got connection Request in previous day
-    - Send Email
-    - Explore queue mechanim to send bulk emails
-    - Amazon SES Bulk Emails
-    - Make sendEmail function dynamic
-    - bee-queue & bull npm packages

-# Razorpay Payment Gateway Inegration
     - Sign up on Razorpay & complete KYC
     - Cerated a UI for premium page
     - Creating an API for create order in backend
     - added my key and secret in env file